 At Solihull, the curriculum is exciting, relevant, stimulating, challenging and provides opportunities for all pupils to achieve their potential.
 Staff and pupils have developed an ethos of hard work, mutual respect and a joy in discovering and learning, which seeks to broaden pupils’ minds and develop their natural inquisitiveness.
 We pride ourselves on our excellent academic standards, with a strong tradition of winning scholarships in the Senior School 11+ examination, and gaining awards in the UK Mathematics Challenge.

 'Excellent study skills are evident in pupils from an early age.'

-Daily homework is set, which gently increases through the Junior School, from reading, learning multiplication tables and spellings in J1 (Year 3) to two subjects (approximately 1 hour) in J4 (Year 6).
+Daily homework is set, which gently increases through the Preparatory School, from reading, learning multiplication tables and spellings in J1 (Year 3) to two subjects (approximately one hour) in J4 (Year 6).

 'Pupils of all ages show excellent moral development in their response to the school's strong focus on promoting kindness to others.'

 The Preparatory School curriculum develops skills that help our children become lifelong learners, encourages a breadth of interest and sets high, realistic expectations for all pupils, who achieve high standards academically, in sport, music and the arts.